Élisabeth Vigée-Lebrun

 Publisher: Maurice Blot.

-Moisture stains, wrinkles, folds, dirt.
+Moisture stains, wrinkles, creases, dirt.

 COMMENTS